 – Sharon Weil, ChangeAbility: How Artists, Activists, and Awakeners Navigate Change

 Pittsburgh Bereavement Doulas exists to support grieving parents following the loss of a pregnancy or an infant.
-We help caregivers and parents mourn and celebrate the lives of their children across their spectrum of need — from assisting with immediate practical decisions to providing ongoing physical and emotional care.
+We help create a space where parents and their loved ones can mourn and celebrate the lives of their children across their spectrum of need — from assisting with immediate practical decisions to providing ongoing physical and emotional care.

 We’re here because we’ve seen first-hand that often when help is most needed, fear throws up a barrier.
 We’re here to tear down that wall and lead others to join us in compassionate care and hope.